Postcolonial literature

-Postcolonial literature is the literature by people from formerly colonized countries.
-It exists on all continents except Antarctica.
-Postcolonial literature often addresses the problems and consequences of the decolonization of a country, especially questions relating to the political and cultural independence of formerly subjugated people, and themes such as racialism and colonialism.
+Postcolonial literature is the literature by people from formerly colonized countries, originating from all continents except Antarctica.
+Postcolonial literature often addresses the problems and consequences of the colonization and subsequent decolonization of a country, especially questions relating to the political and cultural independence of formerly subjugated people, and themes such as racialism and colonialism.
 A range of literary theory has evolved around the subject.
 It addresses the role of literature in perpetuating and challenging what postcolonial critic Edward Said refers to as cultural imperialism.
+It is at its most overt in texts that write back to the European canon (Thieme 2001).

 Migrant literature and postcolonial literature show some considerable overlap.
 However, not all migration takes place in a colonial setting, and not all postcolonial literature deals with migration.
 A question of current debate is the extent to which postcolonial theory also speaks to migration literature in non-colonial settings.